-B3 Number of degrees awarded from July 1, 2016 to June 30, 2017
+B3 Number of degrees awarded by your institution from Ju ly 1 , 2019 , to June 30 , 2020.

-00 Hamber of degrees and dea no

-B 3 Certificate/diploma
+Certificate/diploma

-B 3 Associate degrees 80
+Associate degrees 35

-B3 Bachelor's degrees 884
+Bachelor's degrees 309

-B 3 Postbachelor's certificates
+Postbachelor's certificates

-B3 Master's degrees 176
+Master's degrees 7

-B 3 Post-Master's certificates
+Post-Master's certificates

-B 3 Doctoral degrees -
+Doctoral degrees -

 research/scholarship

-B3 Doctoral degrees - professional
+Doctoral degrees - professional

 practice

-B 3 Doctoral degrees - other
+Doctoral degrees - other

-•

-Graduation Rates
+B4-B21: Graduation Rates

-The items in this section correspond to data elements collected by the IPEDS Web-based Data Collection System's Graduation Rate Survey (GRS).
-For complete instructions and definitions of data elements, see the IPEDS GRS Forms and Instructions for the 2017-18 Survey
+The items in this section correspond to data elements collected by the IPEDS Web-based Data Collection System's Graduation Rate Survey (GRS). • For complete instructions and definitions of data elements, see the IPEDS GRS Forms and for the 2020-2021 Survey. https://nces.ed.gov/ipeds/use-the-data/survey-components/9/graduationrates In the following section for bachelor's or equivalent programs, please disaggregate the Fall 2013 and Fall 2014 cohorts (formerly CDS B4-B11) into four groups:

-For Bachelor's or Equivalent Institutions

-In the following section for bachelor's or equivalent programs, please disaggregate the Fall 2010 and Fall 2011 cohorts (formerly CDS B4-B11) into four groups:
+Instructions

-• Students who received a Federal Pell Grant\

-• Recipients of a subsidized Stafford Loan who did not receive a Pell Grant

-Students who did not receive either a Pell Grant or a subsidized Stafford Loan

-• Total (all students, regardless of Pell Grant or subsidized loan status)
+- Students who received a Federal Pell Grant\ - Recipients of a subsidized Stafford Loan who did not receive a Pell Grant - .
+Students who did not receive either a Pell Grant or a subsidized Stafford Loan - Total (all students, regardless of Pell Grant or subsidized loan status)